HavardNJ/boardcad-le/index.md

 # Overview

-This chapter provides an overview of the most important functionality and the workflow for designing a board, from defining the basic outline and rocker, to generating a 3D model and tuning a board.
+This chapter provides an overview of the most important functionality and the workflow for designing a board by defining the basic outline, rocker and cross sections.

 ## QUICK TUTORIAL